Research & Innovation

 In addition to being award-winning teachers, faculty in UNL’s Department of Political Science are engaged in cutting-edge research.
 After taking a class in political science, many of our undergraduates express interest in learning more about how political science research is conducted.
 The Undergraduate Creative Activities and Research Experience (UCARE) Program offers our undergraduates an unprecedented opportunity to engage in hands-on political science research under the supervision of a faculty mentor.
 In year one, students work with a faculty member on his/her research, and in year two, launch a project of their own.
 This experience has been particularly valuable for our students interested in pursuing graduate studies.

 If you are interested in becoming a UCARE research assistant, you can find more information here.
-Listed below are the Political Science department's current UCARE participants.

 Turning the world upside down with their research, Margo Berends (left) and Courtney Hillebrecht (right)